William P. Hobby: Political career

 Hobby decided to enter politics and joined the Democratic Party.
 In 1914, he ran for and was elected Lieutenant Governor of Texas.
 After Governor James Edward Ferguson, known as "Pa" Ferguson, was impeached and forced to resign from office in a corruption case in 1917, Hobby succeeded him at 39 and was then the youngest governor in state history.
-Ferguson prohibited from serving in state electoral office again.
+Ferguson was prohibited from serving in state electoral office again.